megamsys/chef-repo/cookbooks/megam_riak/README.md

 Source Installation
 ------------------

-The riak::source recipe can be used to install Riak from source.
+The megam_riak::source recipe can be used to install Riak from source.
 The source installation requires the build-essential and erlang cookbooks.

 Basic Configuration